Our Services

 Thinning hair can have many causes—nutritional, hormonal, genetic or medical.
 If you experience:

 …it's important to rule out serious conditions.
-To help identify what might be causing your symptoms, you can start with this Medically approved LLM Symptom Checker Chat Bot for a quick, free online assessment.
+To help pinpoint what might be causing your symptoms, try Ubie's free AI-powered symptom checker for personalized insights in just a few minutes.
 If you have life-threatening or severe symptoms, call emergency services or speak to a doctor immediately.

 Juice cleanses can be a shocking caloric and nutrient deficit.
 Hair follicles are sensitive to such changes, making telogen effluvium (temporary hair shedding) a common side effect.
 By understanding which nutrients are lacking and taking steps to supplement safely, you can enjoy some benefits of a cleanse without compromising hair health.